 By Ben Cesare

 In our September issue, my Publisher’s Log made a case against the Optimist as a training boat.
 In October, we published some letters that agreed with the premise.
-Since then, we have gathered several points of view...frankly it’s been exhausting as the topic generates a huge number of stories and opinions.
+This month there are some letters in defense.
+Beyond those, we have gathered many points of view…frankly it’s been exhausting as the topic generates a huge number of stories and opinions.
 Following is an effort to synthesize and provide a prescription.
 Luckily for me, I have a dog in this hunt.
 But then again, ultimately, we all do.

 Before we dive in, let’s be clear about what we are after.
 The discussion is around how many kids are we losing from sailing (any kind of sailing) before the age of 12 and what can we do about it.
-To justify focusing on the 10 to 12 age group, beyond my own child, I reached out to John Pearce, Youth Director at US Sailing.
+To justify focusing on the 10 to 12 age group (beyond my own child), I reached out to John Pearce, Youth Director at US Sailing.
 John is working on a concept he has called Squaring the Pyramid which refers to the concepts we are discussing; essentially, keeping more kids involved in our very broad sport.
-John referred me to The Aspen Institute, whose Project Play initiative is trying to address why American sports, for all of our country’s attributes, traditions and resources, may not be getting it right.
-One of the most stark pieces of data they have compiled is that kids start specializing in sports between the ages of 10 and 14, depending on the sport.
-The Aspen Institute doesn’t endorse this, and in fact provides all kinds of tools to help parents decide which sports their kids should play and which ones are complementary.
+He is also gathering research from various successful “mainstream” sports around how to use fun as a tool for better teaching sports skills.
+John referred me to The Aspen Institute, whose Project Play initiative is trying to gather data around American youth sports.
+One of the most stark pieces of data they have compiled is that kids start specializing in sports between the ages of 10 and 12, depending on the sport.
+The Aspen Institute provides all kinds of tools to help parents evaluate which sports their kids should play and what other ones are complementary to avoid potentially damaging specialization resulting in burn out or injury.
 It’s a great resource.

 OK, the competition for our kids’ attentions is fierce…we already knew that.
-A critical definition we need is “What is sailing?”
-We have to acknowledge that the vast majority of junior sailing programs teach sailboat racing, not necessarily “sailing.”
+One truth we should acknowledge is that we really don’t teach “sailing”.
+The vast majority of junior sailing programs teach sailboat racing.
 Racing competence and ultimately success is the goal, and race and regatta results are the measurements by which we are judging success.
 Towards that end, the Optimist has performed admirably.

 And of course, we extrapolate from there with a great observer, Craig Leweck, editor of Scuttlebutt.
 “Sailing is like any other youth sport.
 The most involved parents tend to be those with the most talented kids.
 As a sport, we are really good at catering to the most vested.
 Top to bottom, we serve the trophy winners.”